dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/popup-overview.md

 <a name="APopupExample"></a>
 ## Creating a Popup

-The following example shows how to define a <xref:System.Windows.Controls.Primitives.Popup> control that is the child element of a <xref:System.Windows.Controls.ToggleButton> control.
+The following example shows how to define a <xref:System.Windows.Controls.Primitives.Popup> control that is the child element of a <xref:System.Windows.Controls.Primitives.ToggleButton> control.
 Because a `ToggleButton` can have only one child element, this example places the text for the `ToggleButton` and the `Popup` controls in a <xref:System.Windows.Controls.StackPanel>.
 The content of the `Popup` is displayed in a separate window that floats over the application window near the related `ToggleButton` control.

 :::code language="xaml" source="snippets/popup-overview/csharp/Window1.xaml" id="ToggleButtonCodeless":::